In the United States we are very fortunate to have certain freedoms that

 Abed Awad, has been seeking to help these couples bound by their religious

 laws to seek divorces, and has dealt with at least 100 different cases.

-was never actually a legal marriage.
+actually a legal marriage.

 Awad is seeking to help this woman declare her marriage as a genuine legal

 act, because if the judge determines it was a legal union then she will

 be entitled to the normal aspects of a divorce in the states such as alimony

 and the division of the martial assets.
 Sadly, if the judge rules that